-Advanced office output applications are taught on personal computers using Word Processing software.
-Students learn expert-level concepts and skills.
-Topics begin with a review of basic word processing skills, such as creating, editing, formatting, multi-page documents, tables, outline columns, templates and wizards, autotext, manipulating tabs and text within and between documents, help tools, borders, images and drawing, creating Web pages and hyperlinks, and sharing documents, using comments, tracking changes, and comparing and merging documents.
-After this direct review, more advanced topics include: footnotes and endnotes, merging, sorting and selecting, hyphenation, finding and replacing special characters, auto summarizing, line numbering, objects and images, watermarks and dropped caps, WordArt, styles, macros, custom dictionaries, master documents and subdocuments, index, table of figures, table of authorities, forms, shared documents, including creating multiple versions, protecting documents, customizing documents properties, sharing data between documents, and XML.
-Students are required to apply these concepts and skills in the production of office documents and communications, such as long reports, merged letters, and flyers.
-Co-requisite: CIS 105 or permission of Instructor.
-Hours of class per week: 2 classroom hours and online component.
+This course combines essential keyboarding skills and MS Word office applications to assist the student in honing their keyboarding skills while learning how to use MS Word applications to create essential office documents used by business personnel.
+This course will enable the student to develop keyboarding skills by using the alphabetic, and numeric keys by touch while using MS Word.
+Topics begin with a review of basic word processing skills, such as creating, editing, and formatting followed by Mail Merging documents and labels, creating Web pages and hyperlinks, and sharing documents, using comments, tracking changes, and comparing and merging documents.
+After this direct review, more advanced topics may include footnotes and endnotes, merging, sorting, and selecting, hyphenation, finding and replacing special characters, auto summarizing, line numbering, objects and images, watermarks and dropped caps, WordArt, styles, macros, custom dictionaries, master documents and subdocuments, index, table of figures, table of authorities, forms, shared documents, including creating multiple versions, protecting documents, customizing documents.
+Students are required to apply these concepts and skills in the production of office documents and communications, such as memos, reports, merged letters, and flyers.

-BUS 148 Office Software Applications for Business Professionals 3-0-3 applications and the Internet.
+BUS 148 Office Software Applications for Business Professionals 3-0-3

+This course provides experience using an integrated software suite.
+Microsoft® Office applications are used to complete advanced word processing functions to prepare documents that integrate files from various suite applications and the Internet.
 Topics include MS Office and Google Applications.
 This course uses these concepts and applications to solve realistic business problems.
 The project-based, real-world applications give students hands-on knowledge of these applications in the workplace.
 Use of language skills, decision making, and working without direct supervision will be emphasized.
 Prerequisite: CIS 105 or equivalent.